AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 # Final Thoughts

-As a parting thought, A good analogy for what's pushing me to feel this way.
+As a parting thought, a good analogy for what's pushing me to feel this way.
 Maybe even a good analogy for life, in general, would be Minecraft.

 Ridiculous, I know.